vgao111/Outages-Analysis/README.md

   frameborder="0"
 ></iframe>

+This plot shows that my observed TVD statistic was 0.223 with a p-value of 0.122.
+At this p-value, which is greater than 0.05, I will fail to reject the null hypothesis hypothesis meaning that there is a more likelihood of the distribution of MONTH being the same when OUTAGE.DURATION is missing vs not missing, therefore the missingness is most likely not **MAR**.

 **Does `DEMAND.LOSS.MW` missingness depend on `ANOMALY.LEVEL`?**

 Here is the distribution of `ANOMALY.LEVEL` Bins When `DEMAND.LOSS.MW` Missing vs Not Missing.